Advancing AI Research Assistants with Expert-Involved Learning: Methods

-\textbf{Interpretation of the human-generated results of long document summarization.} We collected human feedback for generating abstracts of the given scientific papers, denoted as human-generated results.
-Our participators are well-educated experts in the biology domain, and thus their feedback and interpretation are very important to understand the current difference between LLM preferences and human preferences in summarizing long documents.
-Following our description in the Dataset section, we selected 10 different papers from the whole testing dataset, and seven participators were numbered H1-H7 in this section.
-According to Figure \ref{fig: llm human compare text summ} (a), the fine-tuned LLM, ChatGLM\_lora, can still outperform the best human participator H4 significantly, supported by the p-value computed based on two-sided Wilcoxon rank-sum test (p-value=0.015).
+\textbf{Interpretation of the human-generated results of long document summarization.} We collected expert feedback on abstract generation for selected scientific papers, denoted as human-generated results.
+The participants were highly trained specialists in biology, and their evaluations provide critical insights into the divergence between human and LLM preferences when summarizing long documents.
+As described in the Dataset section, we randomly sampled ten papers from the test set (the sample size was chosen to balance expert burden with an unbiased assessment), and seven participants (H1–H7) provided feedback.
+As shown in Figure \ref{fig: llm human compare text summ} (a), the fine-tuned LLM, ChatGLM\_lora, can still outperform the best human participator H4 significantly (52.95 v.s.
+39.93), supported by the p-value computed based on the two-sided Wilcoxon rank-sum test (p-value=0.015) between the computational metrics.
 Moreover, we demonstrated the performance comparison stratified by different metrics, shown in Figure \ref{fig: llm human compare text summ} (b).
 According to this figure, ChatGLM\_lora outperformed other human participators in all of the metrics, which demonstrates that the improvement of fine-tuned LLM is comprehensive.
 Moreover, we compared the time cost and monetary cost brought by humans and models.
 Here the cost of machines is computed based on running inference with the fine-tuned ChatGLM model with a standard NVIDIA H100 GPU (per hour price: 0.37\$) \cite{lambdagpucost}.
 The cost of human participators is computed based on averaging time across different participators based on their reports, and the per-hour price is estimated based on 100,000\$ as annual salary (per hour price: 48.0\$) \cite{incomecost}.
 According to Extended Data Figure \ref{supfig: time cost compare} (a), using LLM can reduce both time cost and monetary cost.
-Overall, our experimental results show that LLMs can generate results that are more similar to the original abstracts after fine-tuning, but they also suffer from increasing variation.
+Overall, these results indicate that fine-tuned LLMs can generate abstracts more closely aligned with original texts than human experts from the perspective of context similarity, but fine-tuned LLMs also show an increase in output variability.